 Another group of Scots-Irish organized by Robert Temple, a former British army officer, settled in the Georgetown and Merrymeeting Bay area, near the Kennebec river, in 1718.
 British colonists had just built a fort at the mouth of the river, defying Native American Wabanaki claims to the territory and hostilities soon followed.
 Attacks were encouraged by the French who came down from Quebec to pursue their claims to the territory, supplying the Wabanaki with arms to use against the British and Scots-Irish settlers.
 Numerous killings and kidnappings drove many settlers to abandoned the area by 1722.
 By 1725, the Wabanaki had been weakened and they retreated north, allowing the original settlers to return and new arrivals to join them..

-We don’t know exactly when the Ray family arrived, though many amateur genealogists have reported that John Ray was born in North Yarmouth (now Freeport) about 1728.
-In 1753, Ray married Mary Patten, the daughter of Hector Patten, another Scots-Irish man who migrated from Londonderry, Northern Ireland, to Boston, then to Falmouth and Purpoodock (Cape Elizabeth) around 1730.
+We don’t know exactly when the Ray family arrived, though many amateur genealogists have reported that John Ray was born in North Yarmouth about 1728.
+In 1753, Ray married Mary Patten, in Biddeford.
+She was the daughter of Hector Patten, another Scots-Irish man who migrated from Londonderry, Northern Ireland, to Boston, then to Falmouth and Purpoodock (Cape Elizabeth) around 1730.

 The Pattens and the Rays Migrate Further North

 After their marriage, my direct ancestors, Mary Patten and John Ray, remained in Biddeford, while Hector Patten’s family migrated northward.
 In 1754, Matthew Patten, Mary’s brother, bought farmland in North Yarmouth, and his parents moved with him.
-By the 1770s, Matthew had moved north to the new frontier of Township No. 6, now Surry, and his parents joined him there.
+Around 1762, Matthew had moved north to the new frontier of Township No. 6, now Surry, where he is recognized as the first settler.
+His parents joined him there.
 Hector Patten died in 1782 and is buried in Surry.

-John and Mary Ray were said to have died in Biddeford and we don’t know when, or even if, their son, John Ray (born 1754), joined his relatives who had moved to Township No. 6.
-He married Hannah Flood in 1772 in an unknown town in Maine and his wife gave birth to Robert the same year.
+John and Mary Ray were said to have died in Biddeford and we don’t know when, or even if, their son, John Ray (born 1754), joined both Patten and Ray relatives who had moved to Township No. 6.
+He married Hannah Flood, the daughter of early Surry settler Andrew Flood, in 1772 in an unknown town in Maine and his wife gave birth to Robert the same year.
 Hannah and John’s union was not destined to survive long.
 Four years later, Hannah married another man, James Patten, though John was still living.
 John Rae (Ray) was identified as living across the bay from Surry, on the east side of the Union River, where he was one of two members of the Revolutionary War’s Committee of Correspondence that sent a letter dated August 6, 1776, asking for arms.
 John Ray’s name does not appear in the 1790 census of Surry, though his brothers Matthew and James both do.

 Henry Jarvis grew barley on his farm on Newbury Neck in Surry and grazed eight sheep and other livestock on 67 acres.
 By the time he was 61 years old, in 1870, the livestock was valued at $198.
 One of his sons, Jesse Ray, became a prominent citizen and served in the state legislature.
 Owner of a grist mill, the Henry C. Wood Company, he built the Surry Village School in 1872 for $2,000.

 Henry Jarvis’s oldest child, Margaret Ann, married Christopher Atwood Eldridge in 1853 in Surry.
-Seven years later she died, leaving two young sons, Charles and Henry Herbert.
-Christopher Eldridge died two years later and the boys were orphaned, going to live with their paternal grandfather in Prospect, Maine.
+The couple moved into a house near the shipyard in Surry, right next door to Christopher's father, Knowles Godfrey Eldridge.
+Seven years after they married, Margaret Ann died at age 24, leaving two young sons, Charles and Henry Herbert.
+Christopher Eldridge died two years later and the boys were orphaned, going to live with their paternal grandfather, who manufactured clothing in Surry.
 Throughout their lives the Eldridge boys held on to a faded photo, a memory of their maternal grandmother, Armelia Young Ray, the wife of Henry Jarvis.